“Oh my Lord, increase me in knowledge.” (Qur’an 20:114)

 So what does this particular hadith suggest that you do with these extremists?
 Does it suggest you try and reason with them?
 Does it suggest that you capture them?
 No. It tells you that you should kill them and that in fact, Allah will give you a reward for it.
 That sounds quite extreme indeed.

 Let us now address the second point:

 Ibadi did not come from the so-called “Khawarij” nor are we a branch of them.
 It is more appropriate and truthful to say that this polemical term has been used about us Ibadi’s as well as those from the Azraqi, Najdi, and Surfriya.
-The only point that we Ibadi hold in common with them is that all three of these groups are in AGREEMENT on ONE FINE POINT history.
+The major point that we, the Ibadi, hold in common with them is that all three of these groups are in AGREEMENT on ONE FINE POINT history.

 In the sense that all these groups are in agreement that Ali (r.a) was in error in his decision to make arbitration with Muaviya.

 Thus, in that sense, we are all known previously as (Al Muhakkimah), or those who adopt Quranic verses for resolving any issue or quarrel, it is just what Allah (swt) told us we should do.
 Please refer to the Qur’an (5:50 & 4:65, in the least)

 With the coming of Abdullah ibn Ibadh al-Murri al-Tamimi (raheemullah) this is when the Al Muhakkimah already became subgroups.